Italy > Veneto > Custoza > Seiterre Tenuta San Leone

 Seiterre

-Founded in 1877 by Gian Batista Rizzi, Seiterre is a family firm that now owns a total of nine superb wine estates throughout northern Italy.
-Today, 4th-generation brothers Luigino and Claudo Rizzi manage these holdings, including the Tenuta San Leone in Salionze, on the banks of the Mincio River which drains the southern end of Lake Garda, a massive post-glacial lake hemmed into its Alpine valley by massive moraine deposits.
+Founded in 1877 by Gian Batista Rizzi, Seiterre is a family firm that now owns a total of six superb wine estates throughout northern Italy.
+Today, 4th-generation brothers Luigino and Claudo Rizzi manage these holdings, including the Tenuta San Leone in Salionze, 83 acres of rolling vineyards on the banks of the Mincio River which drains the southern end of Lake Garda, a massive post-glacial lake hemmed into its Alpine valley by massive moraine deposits.

 Salionze locator map, couresy NASA/Goddard SFC